TEAP (EAP Teacher Training) Online Courses | 2020

 What have participants gained from the programme?

-- Overview of SOAS EAP curriculum, showing how language and subject can be integrated
+- Overview of SOAS EAP curriculum, showing how language and subject can integrate

 - Insights into building the four skills and micro-skills in EAP